msepp/stopwatch/README.md

 ## Features
  * Add tasks, grouped into named groups.
  * Start & Stop timer per task.
+ * History of last used tasks for easy switching.
  * Edit groups & task details.
  * Get a table of time used per cost code for a group.